tucats/gopackages/compiler/README.md

 ".ego" is not included it is assumed.

-If the import name cannot be found in the current directory, then the compiler uses the environment variables EGO_PATH to form a directory path, and adds the "lib" directory to that path to locate the import.
+If the import name cannot be found in the current directory, then the compiler uses the environment variables APP_PATH to form a directory path, and adds the "lib" directory to that path to locate the import.
-So the above statement could resolve to `/Users/cole/ego/lib/factor.ego` if the EGO_PATH was set to "~/ego".
+So the above statement could resolve to `/Users/cole/ego/lib/factor.ego` if the APP_PATH was set to "~/ego".

 Finally, the `import` statement can read an entire directory of source files that all contribute to the same package.
-If the target of the import is a directory in the $EGO_PATH/lib location, then all the source files within that directory area read and processed as part of one package.
+If the target of the import is a directory in the $APP_PATH/lib location, then all the source files within that directory area read and processed as part of one package.